dangowrt/owrt-ubi-installer/README.md

 3. Upload the latest UBI [sysupgrade.itb](https://downloads.openwrt.org/snapshots/targets/mediatek/mt7622/openwrt-mediatek-mt7622-linksys_e8450-ubi-squashfs-sysupgrade.itb)
 4. Reboot, and `ssh root@192.168.1.1 -p 22`
 5. Connect the WAN port to a router with internet, and DHCP
-6. Within SSH type `opkg update` then `opkg install luci` (Alternatively install one of the packages [here](https://openwrt.org/docs/guide-user/luci/luci.essentials) for another server besides uhttpd or to enable SSL/TLS(HTTPS) for LUCI.
+6. If you wish to preserve package lists, and cofiguration settings install the `auc` package as follows:
+`opkg update` then `opkg install auc`, and lastly `auc` (Additionally there's the `luci-app-attendedsysupgrade` simplifying future upgrades.)
 7. Reboot and login to LuCI as normal.

+(Alternatively you can change the default LuCI with one listed [here](https://openwrt.org/docs/guide-user/luci/luci.essentials).
+This allows other server backends besides uhttpd, or to enable SSL/TLS(HTTPS) for LUCI.)

 The `luci-ssl-nginx` package has been very performant in my testing.